 Participatory Program Design, Monitoring and Evaluation is offered once or twice a year.
 Each course runs five full days (Thursday to Friday and Monday to Wednesday the following week) and is non-residential.
 Participants make their own accommodation and transport arrangements.
 All course rates include training materials, lunch and morning and afternoon tea.

-More course dates will be announced for the first half of 2017.
+More course dates will be announced for 2017.